 More information about the work of Community Councils, along with an outline of the roles and responsibilities of Community Councillors can be found here:

-If you are interested in our work, or think you may like to become a Community Councillor, please contact any of your Community Councillors, or the Clerk to Gwernyfed Community Council, Rachel Jones for more information.
+If you are interested in our work, or think you may like to become a Community Councillor, please contact any of your Community Councillors, or the Clerk to Gwernyfed Community Council, Mrs Keren Bender for more information.